OCR-D/ocrd-website/site/en/user_guide.md

 METS file with the paths to the images you want to process.
 For usage within OCR-D your METS file should look similar to this example.

-#### Already Existing METS
+#### Already existing METS

-If you already have a METS file as indicated above, you can create a workspace and load the pictues to be processed with the following command:
+If you already have a METS file as indicated above, you can create a workspace and load the pictures to be processed with the following command:

 ```sh
 ocrd workspace clone [URL of your mets.xml]